dm-kamaev/cqrs/README.md

 ```

 ### Async build command/query
-TypeScript can't support asyncronous constructor for class but sometimes you may be want execute asyncronous actions for building command/query.
-Method `build` comes to rescue:
+TypeScript can't support asyncronous constructor for class but sometimes you may be want to execute asyncronous actions for building command/query.
+The method `build` comes to rescue:
 ```ts
 class CreateCommand implements ICreateCommand {
   public readonly __tag = 'command:create';